lougheed/GetMp3Bot/README.md

 Steps to follow

 ## Usage:
-Run the file and enter a youtube or soundcloud file to into the GUI and hit the get MP£ file buttion
+Run the file and enter a youtube or soundcloud URL into the GUI and hit the get MP3 file buttion

 ## The plan/ to be updated:
 1) Check to see if the folder is already there , if not make one - dome